Exchizz/FWC/README.md

 2. If DRY_RUN=1 is sat when up.sh is run, the iptable commands will be printed to stdout and are not executed.

 # Description
-This firewall compiler is utilizing an Iptables designb developmed by John Hallam at SDU.
+This firewall compiler is utilizing an Iptables design developmed by John Hallam at SDU.
 The design split iptables rules into policies and protocols.

 * proto.sh defines protcols such as http, https, ntp etc. ex.